 The problem with safety behaviours is they make you feel less anxious in the short term, but in the long term you start to feel like you have to perform the behaviours more and more to reduce your anxiety.
 In reality we all know we can’t stop bad things from happening, but with OCD your actions are a response to how you’re feeling, not your rational thoughts.
 Stomach deep in worry, logic loses all weight and it seems impossible to pull yourself back to reality, even when you’re watching yourself check the oven three times, in sets of three, and can see it’s absolutely ridiculous.

 Clearly thoughts like what I describe aren’t pleasant for most people, so how did they come to affect me so badly?
-Many significant life changes began to pile up in my second year of travel and life abroad.
+Many significant life changes began to pile up in my second year of life abroad.
 I’d become very stressed and let my social life slip, so with little other positive distractions these recurring thoughts became the focus of my attention.

 The point at which I started to make real progress with overcoming OCD was when I started setting weekly goals for improvement with guidance from my therapist.
 Each week I would pick a new safety behaviour to tackle and set up an experiment to see what would happen if I didn’t complete my checking behaviours.
 This was possible because I now had much more background on how OCD operates and what I was dealing with.
-I knew that my problem was simply excessively worrying about bad things happening, not that they would actually happen if I didn’t complete my checks.
+I came to realise my problem was simply excessively worrying about bad things happening, not that they would actually happen if I didn’t complete my checks.
 We also discussed warning signs to look out for during the recovery process.